needsomesl33p/Offline_AES_encryption/README.md

 The application uses the `pycryptodome` python3 library to encrypt and decrypt data.

 Since AES operates with bytes every input and output is base64 encoded, expect the `key` and the `AAD` (Additional Authentication Data).
-They can be unencoded, for example:
+They can be unencoded, for example here is a 16 bytes long key:

 ```python
 >>> len('16byteslongkey#1')
 16
 ```

-These will be also converted to bytestrings.
+You can set up the encoding with 2 radiobuttons, but in the end they will be also converted to bytestrings.

+If you have a key which is more then 32 bytes or 256 bit, you can use `PBKDF2` function to derive your AES key.

+The padding and mode of operation can be selected from dropdown menus as the below GIFs show.

 ## Installation